jaydoshi2010/jaydoshi2010/README.md

 Explore my repositories for Android, web, and iOS projects, showcasing user-friendly interfaces and efficient database management, often integrated with AWS services.

 ### Let's Connect:
-Open to collaborations and discussions on Android, web development, databases, and AWS/cloud technologies!
+Open to collaborations and discussions on Web development, Databases, and AWS/cloud technologies!

 Happy exploring and coding! 🌟